This is Our Time Uses Post-College to Examine God's Timing

 With college behind and the world ahead, it's easy for these friends to believe "this is our time."
 But soon, Catherine becomes privy to the fact that her boss (Erik Estrada) may not be ethical.
 Ryder finds a girlfriend, but loses his job for not following protocol, despite having had a good idea.
 Ethan's "stuck" making sandwiches at Dad's restaurant.
 And to top it all off, these three are about to lose their emotional center when Luke and Alé announce they're moving to India to work with real-life Christian charity Embrace a Village.

 Ethan appears to be the one whose life is most inexplicably on hold.
 He struggles to know God's purposes and the plan for his life.
-What neither he nor the others realize, however, is that change is both gradual and immediate; God is both faithful and mysterious; our identity is in Christ but we're always on our way to what we're going to "be" and "do" in life.
+What neither he nor the others realize, however, is that change happens both gradually and immediately; God is both faithful and mysterious; our Identity is secure and determined in Christ, but we're always on our way to what we're going to "be" and "do" in life.

 Ethan tells us early in the film that only four of the five friends will make it to the end alive.
 So tragedy becomes the hinge on which everyone's personal philosophy, concept of God, and life purpose swings.
 To the film's credit, nothing comes unreasonably easy to any of the characters, even as God matures each of them to the point where the right decisions are more confidently made.

 This is Our Time is a film every member of the family can enjoy, and which is also useful for discussing whether or not God is fair, just, or wise in his timing.
-The greatest takeaway might be the way these young characters function as role models for what building meaningful lives and making choices that let them sleep at night look like.
+The greatest takeaway might be the way these young characters function as role models for what it looks like to build meaningful lives and make choices that let one sleep at night.

 - Language/Profanity: None.